 - AVOID COLLECTING, PICKING AND DIGGING.
 Removing natural objects from the trail leaves it poorer for others.
 If your leader says that it is okay to collect specimens, move off the trail to take them but always ask permission if you are on private land.
 Collecting on NCC property, including the Greenbelt and Gatineau Park, is illegal without a permit.

 - SAVE YOUR GARBAGE and dispose of it later.
-Apple cores are biodegradable but they make a trail unsightly.
+Apple cores are biodegradable but they make a trail unsightly, and habituate wildlife to humans as a food source.

 - BE A RESPONSIBLE PHOTOGRAPHER.
 Be aware of the damage you may cause by altering the physical environment to improve your picture.
-The Editor of Trail & Landscape appreciates receiving black and white photographs taken on Club outings but not at the expense of the wildlife.
+Do not take pictures at the expense of the wildlife.

 - DO NOT BROADCAST the location of rare or valuable flora and fauna.